-This blog post will outline a tutorial for basic pipette calibration and how using a precise scientific scale or laboratory balance can help.
+This blog post will outline a tutorial for basic pipette calibration and how using a semi-micro laboratory balance can help.
 For a very thorough guide on pipettes and calibration that includes specialised software, barometric pressure and other factors, head to http://www.pipettecalibration.net/.

 What You Need:

 - Distilled Water

 - Fast Semi-Micro Balance with a readability of at least 0.0001 g

 - Something to write down measurements (notebook, laptop, software etc.)